-Managed care organizations are increasingly challenging the prices charged for medical products and services and, in some cases, imposing restrictions on the coverage of particular drugs.
-Many managed care organizations negotiate the price of medical services and products and develop formularies which establish pricing and reimbursement levels.
-Exclusion of a product from a formulary can lead to its sharply reduced usage in the managed care organization's patient population.
+Adequate coverage and reimbursement in the U.S. and other markets is critical to the commercial success of RAPIVAB or any other product that we might bring to market.
+Recently in the U.S. there has been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products, which has resulted in several Congressional inquiries and proposed bills designed to, among other things, reform government program reimbursement methodologies.
+Third-party payors are increasingly challenging the prices charged for medical products and services and, in some cases, imposing restrictions on the coverage of particular drugs.
+Many third-party payors negotiate the price of medical services and products and develop formularies which establish pricing and reimbursement levels.
+Exclusion of a product from a formulary can lead to its sharply reduced usage in the third-party payor's patient population.
 The process for obtaining coverage can be lengthy and costly, and we expect that it could take several months before a particular payor initially reviews our product and makes a decision with respect to coverage.
 For example, third-party payors may require cost-benefit analysis data from us in order to demonstrate the cost-effectiveness of RAPIVAB or any other product we might bring to market.
 For any individual third-party payor, we may not be able to provide data sufficient to gain reimbursement on a similar or preferred basis to competitive products, or at all which may have a material adverse effect on our business, financial condition and results of operations.